Processing math: 100%

 These ideas give birth to the Rayleigh quotient iteration method

-Rayleigh quotient iteration($A$):
+Rayleigh quotient iteration(A):

-• Initialization: Generate $v$ a random vector with norm 1
+• Initialization: Generate v a random vector with norm 1

-• $\lambda \leftarrow v^T A v$ (Rayleigh quotient)
+• λvTAv (Rayleigh quotient)

 • Repeat: